COSC3020/quicksort-vijaykodru/README.md

 Analyse the time complexity of your implementation and give a $\Theta$ bound for its worst-case runtime.
 Add your answer, including your reasoning, to this markdown file.

+The worst-case runtime analysis for the written code results in a time complexity of $\Theta(n^2)$, where n represents the number of elements in the array.
+This scenario occurs when the array is sorted in descending order.
+In such cases, the partitioning function repeatedly selects the first element as the pivot, resulting in unbalanced partitions.
+Despite the constant-time operations of the swap function and if statements, the algorithm traverses through n elements n times to sort the array.
+This behavior leads to a quadratic time complexity, $\Theta(n^2)$.

+Reference:

+Looked at 'quicksort-swilso59-1' for the partition part of the code, as mine wouldn't run initially.
+Geeks for geeks
+Stack Overflow